DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set (see below), and limited number of characters less or equal 16.

-Allowed characters for filenames and program names:
+Allowed characters for filenames (and by the way, for program names) are:
-- All latin letters: A..Z, a..z (lowercase letters are converted to uppercase letters for program name)
+- All latin letters: A..Z, a..z (lowercase letters are converted to uppercase for displayed program name)
 - All digits: 0..9
 - Space
 - Minus/hyphen (-)
 - Plus (+)
 - Underscore (_)
 - Equals sign (=)
-- Period (.) but **not accepted as first character** (Linux-based operating systems consider file as "hidden" if the filename begins by a period!)
+- Period (.) but **removed if defined as first character** (Linux-based operating systems consider file as "hidden" if the filename begins by a period!)
 - Exclamation mark (!)
 - Apostrophe (')
 - Hash (#)